I have been hearing people talk about clutter for years. Clutter is everywhere in our lives.

 The Clutter Quiz

-Lately I’ve been asking friends and clients about this rather messy topic.
-I was given so many examples of clutter, I thought I’d use them for a quiz to see how clutter affects your life!
+After talking with my friends and clients about this rather messy topic, I thought I’d create a quiz to see how clutter affects your life!

-Give yourself one point for each yes…be honest.
+Give yourself one point for each yes…and be honest!

 - Have you ever bought something you already owned because you couldn’t find it?